-Every now and then, I run across a couple who has it figured out.
+Every now and then, I happen across a couple who has it figured out.
 Somehow, it seems, they navigated the hurdles and pitfalls of marriage and now are coasting down easy street.

-But seriously, you probably know a few of these couples.
 Marriage looks easy for these fortunate few.
 They encounter problems.
 Everyone does.
 But there’s noticeable joy in their relationship.
-These couples enjoy being around one another.
+They enjoy being around one another.
 It’s genuine.
 They say things like, “I love him more today than the day I married him.”

 How does this happen?
 Is Cupid on speed dial?
-Is there a mystical marriage monk located deep in the Himalayas?
+Is there a marriage monk somewhere deep in the Himalayas?
 If it were this easy, I assure you Cupid would be everyone’s best friend and the Himalayas would contain, at any one time, half of the world’s population.

 Several years ago, on the heels (I’m killing the shoe references) of a difficult season in my marriage, I sat down with a mentor, seeking advice.
 I’ll never forget his response.
 He told me to sacrifice myself for my wife like Christ sacrificed himself for the church.
 He referenced Paul’s words in Ephesians 5:25.